Clare, County Armagh: Orange halls

 Clare has a central Orange Hall located in the village, as well as several others located on the outskirts of the area, such as Moyrourkan Orange Hall and Mavemacullen Orange Hall.

 The Orange Hall in the village dates from 1893 and is still well maintained in the 21st century.
 This hall hosts Clare Conquering Heroes LOL 102, Clare's Orange Lodge.

-The lodge organises an annual event known as 'Lundy Night' each August, which includes a parade that begins at the Orange Hall, proceeds through the village, and finishes in a field where an effigy of Lundy the Traitor is set alight.
+The lodge organises an annual event known as 'Lundy Night' each August, which includes a parade that begins at the Orange Hall, proceeds through the village, and finishes in a field where an effigy of Robert Lundy is set alight.